omarmaaref/absence-notification-api-integration/README.md

 ## Overview

-This project implements a CRM-integrated solution that automatically generates absence notifications on a monthly basis based on recorded absences.
+In this project I implemented a CRM-integrated solution that automatically generates absence notifications on a monthly basis based on recorded absences.

 It automates data retrieval from Zoho CRM, applies business logic to assemble **Absence Notifications** for each Deal, creates records within Zoho, and generates pre-filled **AcroForm PDFs** from a template.